-American Indian and Alaska Native vital event statistics are derived from data furnished annually to the IHS by the National Center for Health Statistics (NCHS).
+American Indian and Alaska Native vital event statistics are derived from data furnished annually to the IHS by the National Center for Health Statistics.
 Vital event statistics for the U.S. population were derived from data in various NCHS publications, as well as from some unpublished data from NCHS.
 NCHS obtains birth and death records for all U.S. residents from the State departments of health, based on information reported on official State birth and death certificates.
 The records NCHS provides IHS contain the same basic demographic items as the vital event records maintained by NCHS for all U.S. residents, but with names, addresses, and record identification numbers deleted.
 It should be noted that Tribal identity is not recorded on these records.

 The data are subject to the degree of accuracy of reporting by the States to NCHS.
-NCHS does perform numerous edit checks, and imputes values for non-responses.
+NCHS does perform numerous edit checks and imputes values for non-responses.

 It is known that there is miscoding of Indian race on State death certificates, especially in areas distant from traditional Indian reservations.
 In order to determine the degree and scope of the miscoding, IHS conducted a study utilizing the National Death Index (NDI) maintained by the NCHS.
 The study involved matching IHS patient records of those patients who could have died during 1986 through 1988 with all death records of U.S. residents for 1986 through 1988 as contained on the NDI.
-The results were published in a document entitled, Adjusting for Miscoding of Indian Race on State Death Certificates, November 1996.
+The results were published in a document entitled Adjusting for Miscoding of Indian Race on State Death Certificates, November 1996.
 The study revealed that on 10.9 percent of the matched IHS-NDI records, the race reported for the decedent was other than American Indian or Alaska Native.
-The percentage of records with inconsistent classification of race ranged from 1.2 percent in the Navajo Area to 28.0 and 30.4 percents in the Oklahoma and California Areas, respectively.
+The percentage of records with inconsistent classification of race ranged from 1.2 percent in the Navajo Area to 28.0 and 30.4 percent in the Oklahoma and California Areas, respectively.

 The results of the NDI study provide sufficient numbers to calculate adjustments for each IHS Area, IHS overall, and selected age groups.
-In addition to these adjustments based on the study findings, IHS assumed the following; a) the results from 1986-88 apply to years beyond 1988, b) IHS age-group adjustments applied also to each Area, and c) the Area adjustments applied to the causes of death used in this publication (i.e., if an Area's total deaths needed to be increased by 10 percent, than the deaths for each cause of death would also increase by this same rate).
+In addition to these adjustments based on the study findings, IHS assumed the following: 1) the results from 1986-88 apply to other years; 2) IHS age-group adjustments applied also to each Area; and 3) the Area adjustments applied to the causes of death used in this publication (i.e., if an Area's total deaths needed to be increased by 10 percent, then the deaths for each cause of death would also increase by this same rate).
 These assumptions cannot be statistically supported by the results of the study.
 However, IHS felt that it was necessary to adjust all of the death rates in this publication to provide a meaningful and comprehensive look at health status.
 IHS also believes that they are reasonable adjustments.

-These NDI adjustments are used for the first time in this edition.
+These NDI adjustments were used for the first time in the 1997 edition of this publication.
 Both unadjusted and adjusted information is shown, as applicable.
 The adjustments were applied to the results obtained from using an unadjusted death file.
-In the meantime, an approach that would add records to the unadjusted death file based on the study findings is being investigated.